d4vidlinux/encrypted-password-manager/README.md

 In Linux, the tkinter is not installed.
 Install with your package installer `python3-tk`.
 Test using `python3 -m tkinter`.

 The `main.py` is the init programm.
-Don't exclude or move the function files: `guifunctions.py` and `sqlfunctions.py`.
+Don't exclude or move the function files: `guifunctions.py` or `sqlfunctions.py`.